 Under Arizona law, a Precinct Committeeperson can be an elected or appointed position.

 Appointed PCs are interested Democrats that are recommended by the Coconino County Democratic Party to the County Board of Supervisors, which appoints the individual after verifying voter registration and Precinct residency.
+Appointed PCs may serve in all capacities available to elected PCs except they cannot vote in officer and state committee elections nor run for party office at the biennial reorganization meeting.

 The Work Done by PCs